sachaloeb/Transitor/README.md

 - Visualization: Visualize routes and accessibility metrics on an interactive map.

 ## 🤝 Contributors
-This project was collaboratively developed by students of the Computer Science Year 1 program at Maastricht University.
+This project was collaboratively developed by a team of 7 students of the Computer Science Year 1 program at Maastricht University.
 Special thanks to the Department of Advanced Computing Sciences for their guidance.